 Your Organizational Profile provides a framework for understanding your organization.
 It also helps you guide and prioritize the information you present in response to the Education Criteria items in categories 1–7.

 The Organizational Profile gives you critical insight into the key internal and external factors that shape your operating environment.
-These factors, such as your organization’s vision, values, mission, core competencies, competitive environment, and strategic challenges and advantages, impact the way your organization is run and the decisions you make.
+These factors, such as your organization’s vision, culture and values, mission, core competencies, competitive environment, and strategic challenges and advantages, impact the way your organization is run and the decisions you make.
 As such, the Organizational Profile helps you better understand the context in which you operate; the key requirements for current and future organizational success; and the needs, opportunities, and constraints placed on your management systems.

 This item addresses the key characteristics and relationships that shape your organizational environment.
 The aim is to set the context for your organization.

 Understand your organization.
-The use of such terms as vision, values, mission, and core competencies varies depending on the organization, and you may not use one or more of these terms.
+The use of such terms as vision, values, culture, mission, and core competencies varies depending on the organization, and you may not use one or more of these terms.
 Nevertheless, you should have a clear understanding of the essence of your organization, why it exists, and where your senior leaders want to take it in the future.
 This clarity enables you to make and implement strategic decisions affecting your organization’s future.